USEPA/e-manifest/README.md

 # e-Manifest

-**visit our new service documentation at https://usepa.github.io/e-manifest/**
+**Attention: New services documentation is under construction at https://usepa.github.io/e-manifest/ and will be available soon**

 ## Background